bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 - How to write a generic

-  For an in-depth understanding of generics in TypeScript, check out our [RxJS RxJS guide].
+  For an in-depth understanding of generics in TypeScript, check out our [typescript/generics TypeScript guide].
 For now, generics are a way to abstract functions, interfaces, etc to use different types in different situations.

+  This example shows creating a generic for a list that can be used to create arrays of various types, including Dinosaurs.
+Codepen doesn't have a typescript compiler that will throw errors, but if you paste the code into your IDE you'll be able to see the TypeScript errors thrown.

   @sourceref ./generics.html
   @codepen
-  @highlight 47-52,54-58,68-71,73-81, only
+  @highlight 18-23,25-29,36,41,46,47,51-55,57-61,63-67,68-71,only

 ### To Verify Your Solution is Correct